-"Of course, the underlying issues that are causing the exodus away from full-time teaching isn't being looked at by the governing departments, rather they're just throwing in new grads in the hope that a few swim rather than sink."
+"Of course, the underlying issues that are causing the exodus away from full-time teaching aren't being looked at by the governing departments; rather, they're just throwing in new grads in the hope that a few swim rather than sink."

 "I'm a state high school teacher in QLD, finishing my fifth year of rural and transferring to metropolitan.
 Pay is good.
 Super and salary sacrificing is good.
 I like that I can structure my life around a pretty consistent schedule.
 I love teaching.
 But workload is killing me."

-"It's not even the classroom stuff (drafting, grading, reporting, the differentiating for students of varying ability), it's the mountains of administrative paperwork that goes with it.
-Teaching and learning plans a term in advance, with all resources created and loaded to a one drive account for possible home learning, records of every adjustment made to every worksheet, assessment and activity for each kid recorded in OneSchool."
+"It's not even the classroom stuff (drafting, grading, reporting, the differentiating for students of varying ability); it's the mountains of administrative paperwork that go with it.
+Teaching and learning plans a term in advance, with all resources created and loaded to a one drive account for possible home learning, records of every adjustment made to every worksheet, assessment, and activity for each kid recorded in OneSchool."

 "The real issues will only be masked temporarily by better pay.
 My summary of the real issues is this: Kids are much harder to teach these days.
 The work environment between teachers and support staff is very toxic.
-Layer upon layers of 'new' stuff has been introduced to waste teachers time on the job."
+Layers upon layers of 'new' stuff have been introduced to waste teachers' time on the job."

 "Eventually we will have no teachers because who in their right mind wants to pay for a degree and then wind up in that environment."